countable-web/ops-manual/peopleops/COMMUNICATIONS_CHARTER.rst

 Email Hygiene
 -------------

+Email is good for group announcements that require a follow-up.
+Indicate when you want a response by.
+Email is good for communicating with stakeholders that aren't active in other channels (prospects, external project stakeholders).

 -  We recommend you disable email notifications on your phone.
 It's a non-urgent channel and we don't want to be distracted by it.
 -  Email good for announcements, but should link to something in Trello